ibm-cloud-docs/vpc/backup_service_vpc_about.md

 The backup snapshot has the same encryption type and encryption key as the parent volume or share (customer-managed or provider-managed).

-Volume backups are stored and retrieved from {{site.data.keyword.cos_full}}.
+Volume backups are stored and retrieved from a regional storage repository.
 Data is encrypted while in transit and stored in the same region as the original volume.

 ### Activity tracking and auditing
 {: #backup-activity-tracker}